MdRapu/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 # Task #2 Title: Develop Interactive Game for Learning Basic Keyboard Shortcuts

+## User Story:
-**User Story**: As a game developer, I want to create an interactive game to help children memorize basic keyboard shortcuts so that they can apply them to various computer programs.
+As a game developer, I want to create an interactive game to help children memorize basic keyboard shortcuts so that they can apply them to various computer programs.

+### Description:
-**Description**: The game developer will create an interactive game for children that includes the following components:
+The game developer will create an interactive game for children that includes the following components:

 * An introduction to the importance of keyboard shortcuts and how they can improve efficiency and productivity.
 * A list of the most commonly used basic keyboard shortcuts.